 Children in Care Health Team, Clay Cross Clinic, Clay Cross, S45 9EE

 Monday to Friday 9am - 5pm

 Newholme Hospital, Baslow Road, Bakewell, Derbyshire, DE45 1AD

 Tel: 01629 812 525

-The Derbyshire CCGs host two Designated Nurses for Looked after Children, one aligned to Derby City and the other to Derbyshire.
+The Derby and Derbyshire CCGs host two Designated Nurses for Looked after Children, one aligned to Derby City and the other to Derbyshire.

 The Designated Nurse for Looked After Children's role is pivotal in the strategic planning, quality assurance and performance monitoring and is essential in advising on the provision of services for vulnerable Looked After Children and Care Leavers within the health economy (RCN 2015).
 The two Designated Nurses are available for general advice and support in relation to Looked after Children (not child specific), responsible commissioning queries, to act as an advocate for Looked after Children, placement/adoption notifications and general support to professionals regarding this vulnerable group of children and young people.

 Designated Nurse for Derby City: Heather Peet, Safeguarding Team, Cardinal Square, 1st Floor East Point, 10 Nottingham Road, Derby, DE1 3QT

 Designated Nurse for Derbyshire: Alison Robinson, Safeguarding Team, Scarsdale, Nightingale Close, Chesterfield, S41 7PF